veg/hyphy/README.md

 `cd hyphy`

-Configure the project from the source directory usin cmake.
+Configure the project from the source directory using CMake.

 `cmake .`